epics-docs/epics-docs/build-system/specifications.md

 ### Extension and Application Specific Configuration

-The base/configure directory contains files with the default build definitions and site specific build definitions.
-The extensions/configure directory contains extension specific build definitions (e.g. location of X11 and Motif libraries) and `include <filename>` lines for the base/configure files.
+The `base/configure` directory contains files with the default build definitions and site specific build definitions.
+The `extensions/configure` directory contains extension specific build definitions (e.g. location of X11 and Motif libraries) and `"include <filename>"` lines for the base/configure files.
 Likewise, the `<application>/configure` directory contains application specific build definitions and includes for the application source files.
 Build definitions such as `CROSS_COMPILER_TARGET_ARCHS` can be overridden in an extension or application by placing an override definition in the `<top>/configure/CONFIG_SITE` file.

-### `RELEASE` file
+### RELEASE file

 Every `<top>/configure` directory contains a `RELEASE` file. `RELEASE` contains a user specified list of other `<top>` directory structures